Far Beyond the Stars: Filming and makeup

 Avery Brooks both directed the episode and played Sisko/Russell.

 Brooks was chosen to direct by the production staff because they wanted a director who had personally experienced racism.
 The scene where Russell collapses and has a breakdown was perhaps more realistic than most fans had realized.
 Once the assistant director called cut, Brooks did not stop.
 Brooks was so into the part that, as Lou Race remarked, even if he had stayed for half an hour, Brooks would have "kept on".

 The cast had little trouble separating their characters in this episode from the ones they normally played.
 Ira Stephen Behr, for instance, had been concerned at how René Auberjonois might react to being the only main cast member to play a "bad guy".
 However, Auberjonois loved the part, and was delighted to play it.
 Armin Shimerman (Quark/Rossoff) agreed, claiming that Rossoff is not an extension of Quark, as Rossoff, a communist, was "about as far from a Ferengi as you can get".
 Jeffrey Combs (Weyoun/Mulkahey) had some trouble at first "finding Weyoun" in Mulkahey, but realized that Mulkahey and Weyoun are both "suppressing authority figures" in Sisko's mind, and played the character from that perspective.

 With few science-fiction elements, one of the few special effects in the episode was a shot where a drawing of the space station falls out of Russell's hand, and lands near the foot of a police officer.
 The drawing was attached to a helium balloon which was connected to some monofilament on a fishing line, and had to be "yanked" towards the foot of the officer, and land at the right orientation for the camera.
 Despite concerns that it could take hundreds of tries, the shot was completed on the second attempt.

-Makeup was unusually easy for this episode; since most characters appeared as humans, only standard makeup was required.
+Since most characters appeared as humans, only standard makeup was required.
 Appearing out of costume was an unusual experience for many cast members.
 Shimerman said that wearing the mask for Quark normally helped him avoid being nervous about how he looked on camera, and that appearing without it was a "very bizarre" experience.
 J. G. Hertzler had never appeared on Deep Space Nine out of Klingon makeup as Martok, and enjoyed the role of Ritterhouse.
 Hertzler draws as a hobby, so when Ritterhouse was seen drawing in the episode, the actor was really drawing the cast.